zipang/next-materialui-dashboard/README.md

 nano .env.local
 ```

-which should now contain something like this with the values of your backend :
+which should now contain something like this with the values of your backend, as well as the configuration of the mail server :

 ```properties
 NEXT_PUBLIC_SITE_URL=https://my.dashboard.wtf